gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Consider Cherne.
-A diamond adrift in the heavens, its single continent is surrounded by a great ocean whose outer shore, the Worldrim, is an unbroken range of mountains that tower above even the highest-flying cloud.*
+A diamond adrift in the heavens, its single continent is surrounded by a great ocean whose outer shore is an unbroken range of mountains that tower above even the highest-flying cloud.*

 *Cherne's history began with the Pilots,